Student health and safety is a cooperative effort between home and school.

-It is important to remember that use of a cloth face covering is not a substitute for other prevention measures.
+It is important to remember to use a cloth face covering when you are around other people.
 Please continue to wash hands frequently, maintain six feet of distance from other people, and clean and disinfect frequently touched surfaces regularly.

 Illness or Injury